saidmurad/cryptobot/README.md

 For the time period the above fix is not there, I also need a lagging task to back fill those prices.
 3. In AltfinPatternsReader set ten candlestick time no more than the target time.
 4. Things to check before placing a trade:
-    HOw far the real price is away from the price at the time of signal and from the price target.
+    HOw far the real price is away from the price at the time of signal (may be already over it) 2z32gtbbhand from the price target.
+    May be ignore isInsertedLate for trading decsion as comeback signals don't have that info, and also ok to place trade if large percent of the target price is yet to be met.
 5. Trading status of the symbol.